Ctross/Ctross.github.io/_posts/design/2015-11-16-typography.md

 title: "#ABetterBernieOrBust"
 subheadline: "Thinking Through A Simple Modelof Revolution"
 meta_teaser: "The #ABetterBernieOrBust pledge:"
-teaser: "The #ABetterBernieOrBust pledge: 1) If the percentage of #ABetterBernieOrBust pledgers among likely Democratic voter exceed Clintons projected margin of victory in the main election versus Trump, I pledge to #BernieOrBust and vote Green, or write in Bernie.
+teaser: "The #ABetterBernieOrBust pledge: 1) If the percentage of #ABetterBernieOrBust pledgers among likely Democratic voter exceed Clinton's projected margin of victory in the main election versus Trump, I pledge to #BernieOrBust and vote Green or write-in Bernie.
 2) If the percentage of #ABetterBernieOrBust pledgers among likely Democratic voter does not exceed Clintons projected margin of victory in the main election versus Trump, I pledge to vote Clinton in the main election..."
 header: no
 image:
     thumb:  homepage_typography_thumb.jpg